Search This Blog

 Historic landlord listing and history timeline:

-Licensed from 1848.
-Believed to have been called initially the Star Of The Town, a name which *may* have been inspired by the launch of Marlow's incredible Star of The Thames in 1864 - see here
+Licensed from 1848 with unknown name then.
+Was known as the Star Of The Town in the 1860s, a name which *may* have been inspired by the launch of Marlow's Star of The Thames boat in 1864 - see here

 1861 - ?
 Possibly Charles Belcher, carrier.
 Nephew of the Johnsons of the nearby Plough.
 Or is it one of the Judge family?